noahdurbin/noahdurbin/README.md

 # Hi, I'm Noah

 I'm a software engineer based in Boulder, Colorado.

-## Highlights

 Here are a couple projects I'm proud of: